Haptic-Apps/Slide-iOS/README.md

     5. Open "Slide for Reddit.xcworkspace" through finder

 ### What needs to be done
-Slide is still in Pre-alpha, and a lot of work has yet to be done.
-I will be going through and adding more documentation soon (issue #4), and will be taking care of the Settings screens myself.
-Any issues are fair game, but any issue with the "Help Wanted" tag is an issue that I have not started on or that would be straightforward to implement with a single PR.
-If you have any questions or want to be pointed in the right direction, feel free to send me a PM on Reddit to /u/ccrama, or join us on our IRC channel (top banner)!
+Slide is in beta, and there are issues that need to be resolved and some feature additions that need to be integrated before the public version 1 release.
+Any issues are fair game, but any issue with the "Help Wanted" tag is an issue that I have not started on or that should be straightforward to implement with a single PR!
+If you have any questions or want to be pointed in the right direction, feel free to send me a PM on Reddit to /u/ccrama, or join us on Discord (top banner)!

 ### Issues